 Even though Tunnelbear VPN customer support is in Canada, we managed to get a response in under 3 hours.
 This is pretty impressive, considering that TunnelBear has no live chat support.
 The only options are support tickets (you get a reply via email address) or their knowledge base.

-If you dig searching for older threads in the forums, you'll find that users were quite disappointed with the waiting times in the past.
+If you search for older threads in the forums, you'll find that users were quite disappointed with the waiting times in the past.
 So, it's nice to see that they turned this around, and despite having pretty limited contact options, they keep the waiting times low.

 Is TunnelBear any good and worth getting?

-TunnelBear does show the effort to compete with market leaders by increasing their server fleet or cutting down customer support waiting times.
+TunnelBear does show an effort to try to compete with market leaders by increasing their server fleet or cutting down customer support waiting times.
 Yet, they still have a long way to go to be considered a top-tier VPN.